 Bovine and porcine gelatin are rich in collagen which is the protein often found in cosmetics.

-This animal gelatin is sold in the form of sheets or powder which must be rehydrated in cold water before using it in your recipe by dissolving it in a hot liquid to obtain the desired texture.
+This animal gelatin is sold in the form of sheets or powder that must be rehydrated in cold water before using it in your recipe by dissolving it in a hot liquid to obtain the desired texture.

 You will find in the trade that certain gelatins have an index written on their packaging, also called “ bloom degree ”.
 This is not a quality index but a gelling power index generally located between 80 and 300.